eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Great energy and enthusiasm with a positive, collaborative working style, clear communication and writing skills.
 Enthusiasm for audio content preferred.
 + skill set:
 	- TuneIn reaches nearly 70 MAUs and we have a relentless appetite for data: our listeners collectively generate tens of millions of events per hour at peak.
 We are a small data engineering team and our contributions have a profound impact on the success of the business: from shipping the next strategic insight to building the data-centric products that power our listeners' experiences - our Data Engineering team is the hub of TuneIn.
 Our environment currently includes Java, Python, Pandas, Go, microservices, AWS services like amazon redshift, kinesis, emr (hadoop, spark), s3, lambdas.
 Kubernetes, Docker and Spinnaker for deployment.
 As well as music station recommendation engines, and advancements in Discovery and personas.
 	- Data pipelines are critical to TuneIn's success, powering many aspects of our analytics and supporting products.
 We are looking for data engineers who will build data applications to solve product problems.
-In this role, you’ll partner closely with our data analysts and Product team to create the technology that generates and transforms data into applications, insights and experiences for our users.
+In this role, you'll partner closely with our data analysts and Product team to create the technology that generates and transforms data into applications, insights and experiences for our users.
 	- Example Projects
 		* Build and rewrite existing data pipelines using Java/Python/Go to improve efficiency and latency
 		* Develop and automate ETL pipelines